What are anal fistulas?

 - Alcohol consumption

-- lack of exercise, sitting for long periods of time
+- Lack of exercise, prolonged sitting

 - psychosocial stress